wp-plugins/just-writing/readme.txt

 == Changelog ==
 = 2.9 =
 * Fixed issue with auto load of DFWM being triggered every time a post was updated or published
+* Fixed issue with new installs, users would get a blank screen if they did not save their profile settings before editing a post

 = 2.8 =
 * Add support for visual separators between button groups